Bayesian Estimation of Two-Part Joint Models for a Longitudinal Semicontinuous Biomarker and a Terminal Event with R-INLA: Interests for Cancer Clinical Trial Evaluation: Simulation study

 \subsection{Results}

 In the results, we are comparing a Bayesian and a frequentist method, which each has usually its own evaluation criteria.
-Frequentist bias is used to evaluate the results from \textbf{frailtypack} while the plausibility of the result based on $95\%$ credible intervals are used to evaluate the results from \textbf{R-INLA} (\citet{hespanhol2019understanding}).
-However, we are interested in the Bayesian approximation of the MLE (i.e. non informative priors) and therefore we provide an interpretation in this context.
+Frequentist bias is used to evaluate the results from \textbf{frailtypack} while the plausibility of the result based on $95\%$ credible intervals is used to evaluate the results from \textbf{INLA} (\citet{hespanhol2019understanding}).
+However, we are interested in the Bayesian approximation of the MLE (i.e. non informative priors) and therefore we provide an interpretation in this context (\citet{walker1969asymptotic}).
+These 95\% credible intervals are obtained by truncating the tails of the posterior distributions of each parameter with \textbf{INLA} while 95\% confidence with \textbf{frailtypack} are obtained with the inverse Hessian of the model, assuming Gaussian distribution for each parameter.